 Both of these examples are helpful because they cause you to focus on one step at a time.
 Whether you just want to prepare one block, or you want to prepare an entire quilt, streamlining the process is the point.

-In the coming weeks I’ll be sharing more specific examples of how I implement the assembly line process for specific steps.
-In the meantime, feel free to try one of these methods or share one that works really well for you in the comments.
+In future segments of this tutorial series, I share more specific examples of how I implement the assembly line process for specific steps.
+But, for now, feel free to try one of these methods or share one that works really well for you in the comments.

 However you go about it, even if you decide to assembly line just one block or a few blocks, I think you’ll notice a difference in your efficiency, which means more time for stitching!
 And that’s what we’re all here for anyway, right?